withaspirit/Sample-CRUD-Backend/README.md

 If the user is running the application using the [General Instructions](#general-instructions], full API documentation including UML Class Diagrams can be generated using UMLDoclet.
 [Graphviz](https://graphviz.org/download/) must be installed for this.
 Run `mvn install` in terminal to activate [UMLDoclet](https://github.com/talsma-ict/umldoclet).

-- [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require client-server configuration like MySQL or PostgreSQL
+- [SQLite](https://github.com/xerial/sqlite-jdbc) - a relational database that is self-contained, meaning it does not require as much client-server configuration like MySQL or PostgreSQL
 - [JSONSimple](https://github.com/fangyidong/json-simple) - JSON file manipulation
 - [UMLDoclet](https://github.com/talsma-ict/umldoclet) - that generates interactive Javadoc pages and UML Class Diagrams for packages.
 It is executed when the user runs ```mvn install```